rmarting/CICS-Camel-Component/README.md

      	cics:serverName1/program1?sslKeyring=sslKeyring1&sslPassword=sslPassword1&userId=userId1&password=password1
  * Exchange
  	Headers:
  		programName: 	Program to execute in CICS
- 		transactionId: Transaction ID to execute the program in CICS Body
+ 		transactionId: 	Transaction ID to execute the program in CICS
+ 		commAreaSize:	CommArea Size, required if body exchange is using String Body
- 		In: String with the data in the expected pattern by the final program
+ 		In: 	String or byte[] with the data in the expected pattern by the final program
- 		Out: String with the data returned after the program was executed in CICS
+ 		Out: 	String or byte[] (In Body defines) with the data returned after the program was executed in CICS

 ## Requirements
- * CICS Transaction Gateway version >= 9.1 must be installed.
+ * CICS Transation Gateway version >= 9.1 must be installed.
  * Fuse >= 6.1 access to the Fuse Maven Repostory

 ## Instructions